Respect/Test/README.md

     ....

 ```
-### Interface method 2
+### StreamWrapper::releaseOverrides()

-There may come a time that you want to switch back to normality
+There may come a time when you want to switch back to normality
-after a session in virtual land and this is what the methoi
+after a session in virtual land and this is what the method
 `releaseOverrides` are for.

 ```php